 - Presents data clearly, simply and in a ‘user-friendly’ manner to the client.

-- Ensures the solution is aligned with the organization’s goals and objectives.
+- Ensures the solution is aligned with the organisation’s goals and objectives.

 Analytical & Conceptual Thinking